genevate/style_guides/communication/group_chat.md

             * Away From Keyboard (AFK).
 Examples: Grabbing lunch, taking care of the kids, running a quick errand, etc.
             * End of Work - Keep it light, sincere, even funny but do let people know you are done for the day.
             * Out of Office (OOO).
 Examples: Errands, sickness, upcomming vacation reminders, etc.
         * (team) Retrospectives - For end-of-week retrospectives.
-Use the following format:
     * Demos - For end-of-week demos to show off the week's cumulative work.
 Doesn't have to limited to end-of-week but can be anytime there is something of interest to share.
     * Watercooler - For general converstations, what people are doing in their spare time, vacation experiences, etc.